| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 pads in and I know I put the pin in and spread it.
 Don't really know what did happen

+there.
 These two races are the best the car has felt in months.
 We'll have

 to evaluate what we did and what the tracks were like to see where we're at, but it was